Note: Most of this content from 2003 is obsolete, and kept for archive purposes only.

 Structure with markup

-The markup part of your web page is the first thing to consider.
+The markup part is the first thing to consider.
 XHTML is the current markup standard according to W3C, thus replacing HTML4.
 XHTML also works perfectly together with other standards such as CSS and DOM.

 When you develop sites it is highly recommended to validate your markup.
 This can easily be done by using the W3C validation services for W3C validation services.